xelber/docker-lamp/README.md

     ErrorLog /var/log/docker/apache-site-laravel-error.log
 </VirtualHost>
 ```
+Update your hosts file so that laravel.docker points to 127.0.0.1
 Restart instances with following (Make sure you are in Docker folder)
 ```Bash
 docker-compose.exe up -d --build
 ```
+Laravel now should be accessible at http://laravel.docker